marshalsimons/Quantum-Computing/README.md

 Series of Quantum Algorithms in IBM Qiskit as part of a final project for Quantum Computing at Dakota State University.

 ## Variation Quantum Eigensolver
-The VQE finds the minumun eigenvalue of a Hamiltonian, otherwise know as the ground state of a physical system.
-This algortithm is used in quantum chemistry, simualtions and optimization problems.
-Given a ansatz (fancy word for guess), the process calculates the expectation value of the observable, and then optimizies the value using a classical system to improve the guess.
+The VQE finds the minimum eigenvalue of a Hamiltonian, otherwise known as the ground state of a physical system.
+This algorithm is used in quantum chemistry, simulations and optimization problems.
+Given an ansatz (fancy word for guess), the process calculates the expectation value of the observable and then optimizes the value using a classical system to improve the guess.

 <img width="382" height="128" alt="image" src="https://github.com/user-attachments/assets31f4f568-3875-4e61-b982-159c68d19e65" />

 ## Quantum Adder
-The Quantum adder is a a basic arithmatic algorithm for adding quantum bits.
-Similar to it classical counterpart, the algorithm requires enough bits to account for each variable, as well as the carry bit, sum and for the quantum algorithm, a classical register to hold the result.
-Notably, this algorithm can only perfrom single qbit addition.
-Longer operations will require additional qbits and sequences of the algorithm for each additiional bit.
+The Quantum adder is a basic arithmetic algorithm for adding quantum bits.
+Similar to its classical counterpart, the algorithm requires enough bits to account for each variable, as well as the carry bit, sum and for the quantum algorithm, a classical register to hold the result.
+Notably, this algorithm can only perform single qbit addition.
+Longer operations will require additional qbits and sequences of the algorithm for each additional bit.

 ### Quantum Adder running on Aer Simulator locally with diagram of circuit.
 <img width="936" height="442" alt="image" src="https://github.com/user-attachments/assets/325147da-6b0e-4cbf-b972-e8f88b6acdf6" />

 ### Quantum Adder running on IBM Quantum Platform backend.